 What’s wrong with me?
 Why do I keep going back to the narcissist?

-Why do I miss him so much when he was so terrible for me?
+Why do I miss them so much when they were so terrible for me?

 Believe it or not, these are some of the biggest questions I hear from both readers and coaching clients as they work through their narcissistic abuse recovery program.
 Almost always, when you finally gather up the nerve to end a toxic relationship, you’re going to be faced with a rocky road at first.